 - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

 - Chronic alcohol and other drug dependence;

 - Autoimmune disorders limited to:

 - Polyarteritis nodosa,

 - Polymyalgia rheumatica,

 - Polymyositis,

 - Rheumatoid arthritis, and

 - Systemic lupus erythematosus;

 - Cancer, excluding pre-cancer conditions or in-situ status;

-- Cardiovascular disorders limited to:
+- o Cardiovascular disorders limited to:

 - Cardiac arrhythmias,

 - Coronary artery disease,

 - Peripheral vascular disease, and

 - Chronic venous thromboembolic disorder;

 - Chronic heart failure;

-- Dementia;
+- o Dementia;

-- Diabetes mellitus;
+- o Diabetes mellitus;

-- End-stage liver disease;
+- o End-stage liver disease;

 - End-stage renal disease (ESRD) requiring dialysis;

 - Severe hematologic disorders limited to:

 - Aplastic anemia,

 - Hemophilia,

 - Immune thrombocytopenic purpura,

 - Myelodysplastic syndrome,

 - Sickle-cell disease (excluding sickle-cell trait), and

 - Chronic venous thromboembolic disorder;

-- HIV/AIDS;
+- o HIV/AIDS;

 - Chronic lung disorders limited to:

 - Asthma,

 - Chronic bronchitis,

 - Emphysema,

 - Pulmonary fibrosis, and

 - Pulmonary hypertension;

 - Chronic and disabling mental health conditions limited to:

 - Bipolar disorders,

 - Major depressive disorders,

 - Paranoid disorder,

 - Schizophrenia, and

 - Schizoaffective disorder;

 - Neurologic disorders limited to:

 - Amyotrophic lateral sclerosis (ALS),

 - Epilepsy,

 - Extensive paralysis (i.e., hemiplegia, quadriplegia, paraplegia, monoplegia),

 - Huntington's disease,

 - Multiple sclerosis,

 - Parkinson's disease,

 - Polyneuropathy,

 - Spinal stenosis, and

 - Stroke-related neurologic deficit; and

 - Stroke.

 - Review by a care manager may be required to determine which benefits you are eligible for.
 Contact Member Services at the phone number listed on the back cover of this booklet for assistance.

-- All SSBCI benefits recipients must:
+- All Special Supplemental Benefits for the Chronically III (SSBCI) benefits recipients must:

 - Have one or more chronic condition that is life threatening or significantly limits health or function

-- Be at high risk for hospitalization (clinical criteria)

-- Require intensive care coordination (care management)

-- If you meet certain clinical criteria and are under care management for a qualifying chronic condition, you may be eligible for special supplemental benefits for the chronically ill

-- Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.
+- Be at high risk for hospitalization (clinical criteria) - Require intensive care coordination (care management) - o If you meet certain clinical criteria and are under care management for a qualifying chronic condition, you may be eligible for special supplemental benefits for the chronically ill - Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.